-The subscription NAV is calculated as set out in clause 17.1.2 of the ISA by performing adjustments compared to the net assets attributable to the Partners, including:
+The subscription NAV is calculated as set out in clause 17.1.2 of the ISA by performing adjustments compared to the IFRS NAV, including:

-- (i) The acquisition costs (including debt issuance costs) amortised over 10 years whereas these costs are fully expensed under the accounting policies. - (ii) The formation expenses amortised over a period of 10 years whereas the expenses are fully expensed under the accounting policies. - (iii) The tax adjustment that corresponds mainly to discounts on latent capital gains tax and revaluations in case of exit on a share deal basis. - (iv) The adjustment related to the revaluation to fair value of financial assets and financial liabilities excluding the tax effect of fair value uplift of those financial assets/financial liabilities.
+- (i) The acquisition costs (including debt issuance costs) should be amortised over 10 years whereas these costs are fully expensed under IFRS. - (ii) The formation expenses should be amortised over a period of 10 years whereas these expenses are fully expensed under IFRS. - (iii) The tax adjustment corresponds mainly to discounts on latent capital gains tax and revaluations in case of exit on a share deal basis - (iv) The adjustment related to the revaluation to fair value of financial assets and financial liabilities excluding the tax effects of fair value uplift of those financial assets/financial liabilities.